Hickory Point Student Handbook

 Video Surveillance

 Northbrook School District 27 operates video monitoring systems for safety and security.
 With Board approval, the Superintendent or designee shall determine all locations where video cameras will be placed.
-Video cameras may be used to record activity in areas where individuals have no reasonable expectation of privacy.
+Video cameras may record activity in areas where individuals have no reasonable expectation of privacy.
 Cameras will be placed to monitor building exteriors and entrances.
 School buses are equipped with video cameras.

 Transportation and Safety